Smash Products of Calabi-Yau Algebras by Hopf Algebras: Homological dualities for Hopf algebras

 \subsubsection{Nakayama automorphisms}

-The considerations in \ref{sec:25} give the following clear connection between the right homological integral of $H$ and the Nakayama automorphisms of $H$.
-When the antipode is assumed to be invertible and $H$ is noetherian, assertion (1) follows from \cite[Section 0.3]{MR2437632}. \begin{prop} If a Hopf algebra $H$ has Van den Bergh duality with dimension $d$, then the antipode is invertible and \begin{enumerate} \item $\left(S^2\circ \Xi_{\int_r}^r\right)^{-1}=S^{-2}\circ \Xi_{\int_r\circ S}^r$ is a Nakayama automorphism of $H$. \item if $\mu\in {\rm Aut}_{\k-{\rm alg}}(H)$ is any Nakayama automorphism of $H$ then $\epsilon \circ \mu^{-1}$ is the right homological integral of $H$, \end{enumerate} \end{prop} \begin{proof} (1) follows from \ref{sec:25}.
+Using \ref{sec:25} yields the following relationship between the right homological integral and the Nakayama automorphisms of $H$.
+Part (1) was proved in \cite[Section 0.3]{MR2437632} assuming that $S$ is invertible and $H$ is noetherian. \begin{prop} If a Hopf algebra $H$ has Van den Bergh duality in dimension $d$, then the antipode is invertible and \begin{enumerate} \item $\left(S^2\circ \Xi_{\int_r}^r\right)^{-1}=S^{-2}\circ \Xi_{\int_r\circ S}^r$ is a Nakayama automorphism of $H$. \item If $\mu\in {\mathrm{Aut}}_{\k-{\mathrm{alg}}}(H)$ is any Nakayama automorphism of $H$ then $\epsilon \circ \mu^{-1}$ is the right homological integral of $H$, \end{enumerate} \end{prop} \begin{proof} (1) follows from \ref{sec:25}.
 (2) follows from (1) and from the fact that Nakayama automorphisms differ from one another by an inner automorphism. \end{proof}